enkidevs/curriculum/javascript/javascript-playground-questions/js-remove-odd-numbers-from-array/js-remove-odd-numbers-from-array.md

 That being said, if you're not sure how to get started, check out this footnote[1].

-When you're finished, feel free to share your solution with the community, join in on discussions and upvote solutions from your fellow learners!
+When you're finished, feel free to share your solution with the community, join in on discussions, and upvote solutions from your fellow learners!

 Remember, learning is more effective when we do it with others.